akib1689/notes/kafka/strimzi.md

             - name: KAFKA_CLUSTERS_0_PROPERTIES_SECURITY_PROTOCOL
               value: SSL
             - name: KAFKA_CLUSTERS_0_PROPERTIES_SSL_TRUSTSTORE_LOCATION
-              value: /tmp/truestore.jks
+              value: /tmp/truststore.jks
             - name: KAFKA_CLUSTERS_0_PROPERTIES_SSL_TRUSTSTORE_PASSWORD
               valueFrom:
                 secretKeyRef:
-                  name: test-user-auth-tls
+                  name: test-user-tls
                   key: password
                   optional: false
-            - name: KAFKA_CLUSTERS_0_PROPERTIES_SSL_KEYSTORE_LOCATION
-              value: /tmp/keystore.p12
-            - name: KAFKA_CLUSTERS_0_PROPERTIES_SSL_KEYSTORE_PASSWORD
-              valueFrom:
-                secretKeyRef:
-                  name: test-user-auth-tls
-                  key: password
-                  optional: false

 ```

-In this configuration, we have mounted the secret `test-user-auth-tls` in the volume `/tmp`.
+In this configuration, we have mounted the secret `test-user-tls` in the volume `/tmp`.
 We have used the client certificate from this volume to connect to the Kafka cluster.

 Add this configuration to a file `kafka-ui.yaml` and apply it to the cluster: